Devin Brugman Stuns In Black Dress On Instagram

 The sensation posed next to a large window with a wooden frame.
 Natural light flooded the room and her skin glowed.

 The second picture was taken from further away and revealed more of her look and surroundings.
-The ensemble had a long hem that reached her calves, but also featured a high slit on the left side that added a touch of sex appeal.
+The ensemble had a long hem that reached her calves but also featured a high slit on the left side that added a touch of sex appeal.
 Devin completed her look with a pair of strappy sandals.

-The update has been liked over 14,000 times so far, and the stunner’s fans headed to the comments section to react to the new post.
+The update has been liked more than 14,000 times so far, and the stunner’s fans headed to the comments section to react to the new post.

 “Wonderful my #queen #look,” gushed an admirer.